mossdet/eeg_analysis/README.md

 ### 8.Implement the Short Time Fourier Transform
 ![Alt-Text](/Images/8_Test_STFT.png)

-### 9.Compare the ürevious transforms with the implementations from SciPy and MNE-Python
+### 9.Compare the previous transforms with the implementations from SciPy and MNE-Python
 ![Alt-Text](/Images/9_Compare_Time_Frequency_Transforms.png)